TallFurryMan/light-pollution/docs/en/KIDS.md

 ---
----
 lang: en
 layout: single
-title: "Kids Quickstart"
+title: "What Kids Need to Know"
+permalink: /en/kids
+translation_reference: kids
 ---
-# Light‑Pollution Monitor – What Kids Need to Know

 ## Overview
 Written for 12‑14 year olds to follow the build, code, and cloud steps.